running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 **Drain life**
 Deals damage to an enemy and also adds the same amount back to players health

-**Lightning damage**
-Elemental damage that deals ordinary damage as well as damage when hit by enemy (great when being attacked by multiple enemies aas it deals damage to alla of them).
-The damage is reduced if enemies resistant to the element are attacked and blocked if the enemy is immuned to it

 **Super health/High hp bonus**
 Same as normal health stat but much higher